 Back to glossary

-A tax-advantaged savings account for individuals with disabilities that allows them to save and invest money without losing eligibility for SSI, Medicaid, or other means-tested benefits.
+A tax-advantaged savings account for individuals with disabilities that allows them to save and invest money without losing eligibility for SSI, Medicaid.

 Also known as